facebook/react-native-website/README.md

 with how the site is built.
 The React Native website is a static site generated using [Docusaurus](https://docusaurus.io).
 The website configuration can be found in the 'website/' directory.
-Visit the Docusaurus website to learn more about all the avaible configuration options.
+Visit the Docusaurus website to learn more about all the available configuration options.

 ## Directory Structure

-The following is a high level overview of relevant files and folders.
+The following is a high-level overview of relevant files and folders.

 ```
 react-native-website/